 8. Indulge at a Local Restaurant

 Tonga has plenty of options when it comes to dining out, from the local dishes to try at your resort’s restaurant to the multitude of international cuisines represented in the towns of Nuku’alofa and Neiafu.
 As there’s a lot to unpack when it comes to Tonga’s restaurants, check out the Guide to the Best Eats & Restaurants in Tonga to get some recommendations.

 9. Take a Tour of a Coffee Roaster and Cassava Chip Factory

 A great example of the artisan products completely produced in Tonga, head to the Tupu’Anga Cafe near the southern end of Umusi Road in eastern Nuku’alofa.
 The cafe offers informal tours of their coffee roastery, as well as their cassava chip factory which is a popular snack across Tongatapu.
 The cafe there also sells a range of Tongan-style cakes, pies and other treats.
 See more foodie experiences in the 9 Things to Do on Tongatapu for Foodies.

 10. Try Keki from a Local Bakery

-The bakeries are kind of a big deal in Tonga, which are one of the very few businesses that are open on a Sunday!
+The bakeries are kind of a big deal in Tonga, which is one of the very few businesses that are open on a Sunday!
 While you can pick up coconut bread and buns, which are pretty magical, keki is the most iconic baked good to try in Tonga.
-Keki are a Tongan-style doughnut, which you can find in bakeries in Nuku’alofa and the Matuku-ae-tau Bakery in Ha’apai.
+Keki is a Tongan-style doughnut, which you can find in bakeries in Nuku’alofa and the Matuku-ae-tau Bakery in Ha’apai.
 Check out more foodies experiences in Ha’apai in the 6 Things to Do in Ha’apai for Foodies.